top of page

 2. Fabric Food Covers

 Fabric covers offer a sustainable and versatile alternative to plastic wrap for food storage.
 Fabric covers come in premade sizes that are easy to use on most containers as they are made with a stretching bottom.
-The downside they require proper care and may have limitations depending on individual needs and preferences.
+Fabric covers are washable and can be used repeatedly.
+The downside is that do no create an air tight seal because they are made of breathable fabric.

 3. Plates